 The setting for the squelch depends on different factors.
-For motor aircrafts an initial higher setting is typically appropriate, gliders may use a lower value.
+For motor aircraft an initial higher setting is typically appropriate, gliders may use a lower value.
 A lower number means higher input sensitivity.

-This allows reception of weaker signals (radio stations at higher distance), but can also result in pickup of own-aircraft radio interference sources (engine, strobe lights).
+This allows reception of weaker signals (radio stations at greater distance), but can also result in pickup of own-aircraft radio interference sources (engine, strobe lights etc.).

 The default squelch setting is 05.
-At higher values weak signals could be suppressed.
+At higher values weak signals will be suppressed.

-2.5.3 VOX -Voice Activated Intercom
+2.5.3 VOX - Voice Activated Intercom

-By shortly pressing the SET key twice, with the help of the rotary knob, the threshold volume VOX for intercom voice detection can be adjusted.
+By briefly pressing the SET key twice, and then using the rotary knob, the threshold volume VOX for intercom voice detection can be adjusted.
 (Note: This is not related in any way to radio reception or squelch.)